Femoral nerve dysfunction: Femoral Nerve

-Signs & symptoms
+Signs and symptoms

 Those with femoral nerve dysfunction may present problems of difficulties in movement and a loss of sensation.
 The patient, in terms of motor skills, may have problems such as quadriceps wasting, loss of knee extension and a lesser extent of hip flexion given the femoral nerve involvement of the iliacus and pectineus muscles.
-One may experience numbness and tingling in any part of the leg, typically in the front and the inside of one’s thighs and down to the feet.
+One may experience numbness and tingling in any part of the leg, typically in the front and the inside of one's thighs and down to the feet.
 They may also experience a dull ache in the genital region given that the inguinal ligament is actually divided into the femoral and genital branches.
-Feelings of the patient’s leg and knees giving out may also be prevalent due to lower extremity muscle weakness and quadriceps weakness.
+Feelings of the patient's leg and knees giving out may also be prevalent due to lower extremity muscle weakness and quadriceps weakness.
 In terms of sensory skills, patients may observe a decrease in sensation over the front and medial sections of the thigh and medial aspects of the lower legs and feet due to their involvement of the anterior and medial cutaneous nerves of the thigh and the saphenous nerve respectively.

 Causes

-The symptoms of femoral neuropathy is due to either specifically just the femoral nerve or several damaged nerves.
+The symptoms of femoral neuropathy are due to either specifically just the femoral nerve or several damaged nerves.
 This local cause of damage to just the femoral nerve is termed mononeuropathy.
 Although damage to the femoral nerve is uncommon due to its location, there are numerous risk factors including injuries, prolonged pressure and damage from diseases that can still lead to such neuropathy.
 These include: